Into Mostar

 The deadly conflict that ravaged the Balkans in the 1990s claimed thousands of lives and reduced half a millennia of architectural wonders to rubble.

-Every road eventually leads to the iconic Stari Most.
-The bridge was built in 1566 on orders of Suleiman the Magnificent during the Ottoman era, and stood proud for 427 years before it was destroyed by artillery fire in 1993.
+The Neretva River slices through the city like a deep wound, emerald green and deceptively serene.
+Above it arches the iconic Stari Most, the Old Bridge, a reconstruction of a predecessor built in 1566 on orders of Suleiman the Magnificent during the Ottoman era.
+The original stood proud for 427 years before it was obliterated by mortar shells in 1993.

-A decade later, it was reconstructed and the brave local youths could once again take up the tradition of diving into the river, a tradition since 1664.
+A decade later, it was reconstructed and the brave local youths could once again take up the habit of diving into the cold river, a tradition since 1664.
+I walk across the bridge which feels peaceful, but the air carries echoes of snipers and shrapnel.

 Comments